Energinet-DataHub/greenforce-frontend/README.md

 ## Watt Design System

-"Watt" is a Design System that is used by all front-end apps.
+"Watt" is a Design System that is used by all frontend apps.
 It is located in `ui-watt` under `libs`.

 ## CI/CD pipelines